Kevinpgalligan/KevingalWebsite/pages/blog/cl-livecoding.md

 	(defun make-boid (x y)
 	  (make-instance 'boid :pos (vec2 x y)))

-To the sketch, we add 20 boids in random positions, and we pass them to the `draw-boids` function in the drawing loop.
+To the sketch itself, we add 20 boids in random positions, and pass them to the `draw-boids` function in the drawing loop.

 	:::lisp hl_lines="5 6 8"
 	(defsketch boids